Codename-METASYS/theory/README.md

 ### The Holy Grail of science

-If everything is a subsystem, does te Universe extend only a few fundamental rules just like our computer programs only extend `1`s and `0`s?
+If everything is a subsystem, does the Universe extend only a few fundamental rules just like our computer programs only extend `1`s and `0`s?
 How many are they?

 Knowing what are the very basic rules / laws of the Universe would probably help us with accurately verifying the rules that we already think we know.
 The trouble is that we don't know where is this *root of extensions*.
 At this point the mankind is able to observe only a certain portion of the whole rule set of *the system*, and we are trying to figure out what rule / law is based on another one.